kvkt/ural-pdc/index.md

 [Ural Federal University](https://urfu.ru/en/) and [Krasovskii Institute of Mathematics and Mechanics](http://www.imm.uran.ru/eng) are jointly organizing the 5th Ural Workshop on Parallel, Distributed, and Cloud Computing for Young Scientists (Ural-PDC 2019).
 The aim of the workshop is to build the community of young researchers who work on modern problems in parallel, distributed, cloud computing and to provide an academic forum that fosters them to share their ideas and results.

-Ural-PDC 2019 will be held in conjuction with [2019 International Multi-Conference on Engineering, Computer and Information Sciences (SIBIRCON)](https://sibircon.ieeesiberia.org/).
+Ural-PDC 2019 will be held in conjuction with the [2019 International Multi-Conference on Engineering, Computer and Information Sciences (SIBIRCON)](https://sibircon.ieeesiberia.org/).

 ## Call for Papers